 What does this mean for online retailers?

-Since 2012, Shopping has worked purely on a paid model, meaning that it’s been more of a ‘closed shop’, with only retailers prepared to pay having their products listed in the Google Shopping tab.
-For many eCommerce businesses it’s been a staple part of their digital marketing strategy.
+Since 2012, Shopping has worked purely on a paid model.
+As a result, this meant that it’s been more of a ‘closed shop’, with only retailers prepared to pay having their products listed in the Google Shopping tab.
+For many eCommerce businesses, it’s been a staple part of their digital marketing strategy.

 It’s a sales channel we use at Kanuka Digital to great effect to help our clients increase online revenue.
-In 2020 we’ve seen an average Return on Ad Spend (ROAS) of 900% on Google Shopping campaigns that we manage across many different sectors, from DIY to Beds and Car Accessories.
+In 2020, we saw an average Return on Ad Spend (ROAS) of 900% on Google Shopping campaigns that we manage across many different sectors, from DIY to Beds and Car Accessories.

-Now the free Google Shopping product listings opens up new opportunities for all online retailers and will also have an impact on shoppers and advertisers alike:
+Now the free Google Shopping product listings opens up new opportunities for all online retailers.
+It will also have an impact on shoppers and advertisers alike:

-- For retailers, this means free exposure to millions of people who use Google every day for their shopping needs.
+Retailers – this means free exposure to millions of people who use Google every day for their shopping needs.

-- For shoppers, this means more products from more stores, discoverable through the Google Shopping tab.
+Shoppers – this means more products from more stores, are discoverable through the Google Shopping tab.

-- For advertisers, this means paid campaigns can be supplemented with free listings.
+Advertisers – this means paid campaigns can be supplemented with free listings.

 As Bill Ready said, a significant driver in this decision is the unprecedented times we find ourselves living in.
 Opening this up to all merchants will enhance Google’s offering and its appeal to both sellers and consumers.

 And then there’s Amazon.
-By limiting the universe of products available in Google Shopping results to only those retailers who are willing to pay, this puts Google at a significant disadvantage compared to Amazon and other marketplaces.
+By limiting products available in Google Shopping results to only those retailers who are willing to pay, this puts Google at a significant disadvantage compared to Amazon and other marketplaces.

 How will the new free Google Shopping listings work?

-One of the first questions Google faced was understandably about the distribution of paid product ads v free listings.
+One of the first questions Google faced was understandably about the distribution of paid product ads vs free listings.

 Paid shopping ads will appear at the top and bottom of the page on the Google Shopping tab, just like they do currently on the main search results tab.
 The main Google Search page is not changing, and the carousels of product listing ads (PLAs) will continue to consist of ads only.

-Merchants that want to ensure continued prominent visibility in the search results, which will of course be more competitive with more products eligible to show, will continue to pay for ads.
+Merchants that want to ensure continued prominent visibility in the search results will continue to pay for ads.
+However, this will be more competitive with more products eligible to show.

 We expect that there may well be layout experiments in the future.
 For example, see how Amazon already sprinkles sponsored products ads throughout its search results pages.